 - b) If an opposing player other than the goalkeeper interferes with a player taking a penalty shot, a goal will be automatically awarded whether or not a goal was scored.
 The time required for the taking of a penalty shot will not be included in the regular playing time or any overtime. - c) If a goal is scored from a penalty shot, the puck shall be faced at centre floor in the usual way.
-If a goal is not scored the puck shall be faced at either of the end face-off spots in the zone in which the penalty shot has been tried. - d) If the offense for which the penalty shot was awarded was such as would normally incur a Minor Penalty, then regardless of whether the penalty shot results in a goal or not, no further Minor Penalty shall be served. - e) Should a goal be scored from a penalty shot, a further penalty to the offending player shall not be applied unless the offense for which the penalty shot was awarded was such as to incur a Major or Match Penalty, in which case the penalty prescribed for the particular offense, shall be imposed. - f) If the foul upon which the penalty shot is based, occurs during actual playing time, the penalty shot shall be awarded and taken immediately in the usual manner notwithstanding any delay occasioned by a slow whistle by the Referee.
-To permit the play to be completed which delays results in the expiration of the regular playing time in any period. - g) For any assessment of a Penalty Shot, the infraction MUST be recorded on the Game Sheet.
+If a goal is not scored the puck shall be faced at either of the end face-off spots in the zone in which the penalty shot has been tried. - d) If the offense for which the penalty shot was awarded was such as would normally incur a Minor Penalty, then regardless of whether the penalty shot results in a goal or not, no further Minor Penalty shall be served. - e) Should a goal be scored from a penalty shot, a further penalty to the offending player shall not be applied unless the offense for which the penalty shot was awarded was such as to incur a Major or Match Penalty, in which case the penalty prescribed for the particular offense, shall be imposed. - f) If a penalty shot is to be awarded and the game ends, the penalty shot will still take place prior to conclusion of the game. - g) For any assessment of a Penalty Shot, the infraction MUST be recorded on the Game Sheet.
 This will include the time of the penalty, the players name and number, penalty infraction (i.e. Tripping, Slashing and Hooking etc.).